reportportal/agent-java-testNG/README.md

 ## Logging

-Report Portal provides its own logger implementations for major logging frameworks like *Log4j* and *Logback*.
+ReportPortal provides its own logger implementations for major logging frameworks like *Log4j* and *Logback*.
 It also provides additional formatting features for popular client and test libraries like: *Selenide*, *Apache HttpComponents*, *Rest Assured*, etc.